tiagovdaa/k8s-lab/README.md

 ## List of Features

  - [X] Hosts boots and are pre-configured
+ - [ ] Ansible provisioning
+ - [ ] User creation and ssh-keys import (only vagrant user is being used)
  - [X] Contairned installed
  - [X] Kubernetes tools are installed
  - [ ] Master init